IndyVerse/indylab/README.md

 Open, Commons based peer producuction of knowledge and the means for creatine knowledge collaboratively

-Single Player Personal Knowledge Managgement tools, Networked Tools for Thought into multiplayer collaborative tools
+and turning Single Player, Personal Information/Knowledge Management, Personal Knowledge Graphs and ather Networked Tools for Thought into multiplayer collaborative co-creative tools

-and provide the same for TrailMarks so that it can become a Symmathetic Serendipity Engine support personal first collaborative (knowledge) work and building the rools needd for it as a conversation
+to provide the same for TrailMarks so that it can become a Symmathetic Serendipity Engine support personal first collaborative (knowledge) work and building the rools needd for it as a conversation

 Drawn inspiration for the Lab in the name from